-The Trijicon MRO line got an upgrade at last week’s 2018 NRA Annual Meetings.
+The Trijicon MRO line got an upgrade at the 2018 NRA Annual Meetings.
 The manufacturer is now offering the optic with a green LED.

 Equipped with a 2-MOA green dot, it is shipped with mounts of differing heights or no mount at all.